-Blocked sinks are one of the most common plumbing issues and are generally caused by allowing things other than liquids to go down the drain.
+Blocked sinks and clogged drains are some of the most common plumbing issues and are generally caused by allowing things other than liquids to go down the drain.

 In the kitchen, food scraps are the most common cause of sink blockages.
 A few scraps will wash through the pipes along with the water, but if you’re frequently dumping the remains of your meals in the sink instead of the kitchen bin, you’re likely to end up with a blockage sooner or later.

-Fat can also be a problem and should never be poured in the sink.
-Many fats are liquid when they’re heated but solidify at room temperature, so if they get into your pipes, they’ll quickly block them.
+Grease waste can also be a problem and should never be poured into a sink.
+Many fats are liquid when they’re heated but solidify at room temperature.
+If fats get into your pipes, they’re very likely to block your drains.

-In the bathroom, soap scum and hair are the most likely candidates for blocking your drain.
-This is more common in the shower drain and bath but can easily clog up your sink too.
+In the bathroom, soap scum and hair are the most likely candidate for blocking your drain.
+This is more common in the bath and shower drains, but they can easily clog up your sink too.